• Skip to primary navigation

 To maintain moisture, keep them in an airtight container in the fridge for up to 4 days.

-Absolutely!
-Since they are so easy to make, I make 2 or 3 batches at once and freeze the extras for up to 2 months.
+Freeze: I make 2 or 3 batches at once and freeze the extras for up to 2 months.
 Once they are completely cooled, separate them with parchment paper so that they don’t freeze in one clump.
 That way you can take out what you need.

-You can pop them in the toaster for a crispier pancake or the microwave for a soft pancake straight from frozen.
+To Reheat from frozen: You can pop them in the toaster for a crispier pancake or the microwave for a soft pancake straight from frozen.
 You can also thaw them first in the fridge overnight.

 If you like this recipe, please leave us a comment and rate the recipe below.
 You can also find us on Facebook, Pinterest, Twitter and Instagram!